OSGeo/PROJ/docs/source/specifications/projjson.rst

 This specification allows a Bound CRS to be used wherever a CRS object is allowed in the OGC Topic 2 abstract specification / ISO-19111:2019.
-In particular, the members of a coumpound CRS can be a Bound CRS in this specification, whereas OGC Topic 2 abstract specification restricts it to single CRS.
+In particular, the members of a compound CRS can be a Bound CRS in this specification, whereas OGC Topic 2 abstract specification restricts it to single CRS.
 A Bound CRS can also be used as the source or target of a coordinate operation.